Great Food Transformation? Criticism of the Planetary Health Diet and the Controversial EAT-Lancet Report

 Strategic partners and alliances

 EAT collaborates extensively with specific entities within the United Nations, such as WHO and UNEP.
 This collaboration is facilitated by WEF's strategic partnership with the UN to push forward the 2030 Agenda for Sustainable Development.
-This partnership represents nothing short of a corporate capture of the UN, shifting decision-making power towards corporate-led initiatives.
+According to critics, this partnership represents nothing short of a corporate capture of the UN, shifting decision-making power towards corporate-led initiatives.

-EAT also garnered support from vegan-tech investors, such as prince Khaled bin Alwaleed, and the Good Food Institute, the leading lobby group for vegan-tech industries.
+EAT also garnered public support from vegan-tech investors, such as prince Khaled bin Alwaleed, and the Good Food Institute, the leading lobby group for vegan-tech industries.
 Together, they maintain close ties with FAIRR, founded by vegan Jeremy Coller with the aim to end ‘industrial livestock’ and serving as a financial pressure group to force business into ‘plant-based’ markets.
+These players often appear and operate together in various fora and policy campaigns.

 The 2021 UN Food Systems Summit

-The alignment between EAT and the WEF, UN, and WBCSD became very clear during the 2021 UN Food Systems Summit.
+The shared strategic vision of EAT, WEF, and WBCSD became very clear during the 2021 UN Food Systems Summit.
 The Summit faced strong criticism for its corporate dominance, lack of transparency in leadership selection, and concerns over the expertise and funding of the appointed leaders.
 Various farmer groups, scientsts, and even UN special rapporteurs, have argued that the Summit represented a hostile takeover by transnational corporations, philanthrocapitalists, and Davos.

 EAT's Stordalen was appointed to chair the Summit's Action Track 2, which focused on promoting 'sustainable diets'.
 Her stated aim was 'to take full advantage of the Summit', as to drive the 'far-reaching changes that the world now desperately needs'.
 The World Health Organization served as the Track's anchoring agency.
 Francesco Branca, a WHO director and EAT-Lancet Commissioner, is a known advocate of a Davos-style 'reset' of the food systems, including a drastic reduction in meat.